keith-ratcliffe/cloud-basher/_docs-latest/tour/query-basics.md

 * Query clients should always invoke the *close* endpoint to release server-side resources when no further interaction with the query is needed

-* Production query clients should be designed to automatically invoke *close* when *next* has no more results to return (as indicated by HTTP status code *204*), and also when the client encounters an unrecoverable error anytime after query creation
+* Production query clients should be designed to automatically invoke *close* when *next* has no more results (as indicated by HTTP status code *204*), and also when the client encounters an unrecoverable error anytime after query creation